 Vans, trailers and trade waste are accepted at nine of Suffolk’s recycling centres

-In line with the phased approach to reopening Suffolk’s recycling centres, people with vans, trailers and trade waste can now book an appointment to visit nine of the county’s 11 recycling centres.
+In line with the reopening Suffolk’s recycling centres, people with vans, trailers and trade waste can now book an appointment to visit nine of the county’s 11 recycling centres.

-Bookings can be made now for time slots available tomorrow [Thursday July 2] and over the next seven days.
+Bookings can be made now for all time slots.
 All visitors will need to pre-book an appointment online before arriving, where they will be asked what type of vehicle they will use and whether they are bringing household or business waste.
 In order to prevent queueing on neighbouring roads, people without a booking will not be able to enter the site.
 Social distancing measures also operate on site.

-At this time appointments for vans, trailers and trade waste are unavailable at Haverhill and Leiston Recycling Centres.
+Appointments for vans, trailers and trade waste are still unavailable at Haverhill and Leiston Recycling Centres.
 These are smaller sites and have fewer appointments available.